bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ### Console.dir()
 We can use `console.dir()` to view all the methods and properties available to the HTML element object.
 In the example below, look at all the available methods and properties available to us on the HTML element radio object.
 ![consoledir](http://imgur.com/9Ta5d6x.gif)

 #### .checked

 This will provide us with a boolean value indicating the status of a given input element.
-As you might expect, the value of `.checked` is false when the input element has not been selected, conversley it will become true once selected.
+As you might expect, the value of `.checked` is false when the input element has not been selected, conversely it will become true once selected.
 See the animation below for clarification.

 ![checked](http://imgur.com/ypB5rBp.gif)